Our Founder and History

 The wealth Craig generated in business gave him the financial opportunity to seed the Craig H. Neilsen Foundation, which he founded in 2002 to help advance spinal cord injury causes.
 Craig’s estate plan positioned the Foundation to grow as rapidly as Ameristar did.
 The Foundation received an approximately $470 million endowment from the sale of Ameristar stock in 2011 and promptly ramped up its strategic planning, staffing and grant making to achieve Craig’s objectives.
 The Foundation has grown to become the largest private funder of SCI research, rehabilitation, clinical training, and programmatic support in the United States and Canada.

 Due to Craig’s leadership and generosity, the Foundation’s work has both breadth and depth and plays a key role in fostering advancement on many fronts of the SCI field.
 Initial funding focused on basic research, student scholarships, and support for nonprofits providing services for individuals living with spinal cord injuries, with each of these programs expanding with the increase in the Foundation’s financial resources.
 Today, the Foundation also focuses on support for identified gaps in service, training the next generation of SCI physicians, and research to address the psychosocial impacts of spinal cord injuries.
 Although the Foundation does not normally invest in capital projects, it was the lead donor for the Craig H. Neilsen Rehabilitation Hospital at the University of Utah, Craig’s alma mater.
 The hospital opened its doors in June 2020 serving the Mountain West region with a modern and innovative facility.

-“Though my dad’s lifestyle had been altered considerably, his ambition was unchanged,” Ray remembers.
-“For the next two decades, Craig’s vision, entrepreneurial spirit and inexhaustible passion helped him lead his companies to immeasurable successes.”
+In the words of his son, Ray Neilsen, “Though my dad’s lifestyle had been altered considerably after his accident, his ambition intensified.
+For the next two decades, his vision, entrepreneurial spirit, and inexhaustible passion only escalated.”